 - Carleton’s first Sustainability Officer was hired in March 2009, reporting to the Assistant Vice-President (Facilities Management and Planning).

 - Carleton has signed up as a member of the Association for the Advancement of Sustainability in Higher Education (AASHE).
 AASHE is an organization of colleges and universities that are working to advance sustainability in higher education.
-Carleton has achieved a Silver rating within the AASHE Stars program, pending official status.
+Carleton has achieved a silver rating for the STARS program

 - Carleton continues the work of the 1 million dollar Green Revolving Fund and, to date, has funded 12 Green Revolving Funds projects.